 Do you know that coffee and migraines share a strange connection?
 Coffee can help reduce acute headaches almost instantaneously.
 But if you’re a regular coffee drinker and start avoiding coffee, you will end up getting headaches.
-Let’s find out how you can enjoy your coffee while staying away from headaches.
+Let’s find out how you can enjoy your coffee while staying away from headaches. coffee and migraines

 Caffeine is easily one of the cheapest and the fastest solutions to treat a migraine.

 Swelling or enlargement of blood vessels is a cause of migraines.
 Coffee works for migraine because it helps in constricting enlarged blood vessels.

 Therefore, caffeine is an important ingredient in many migraine medications such as Anacin, Norgesic etc.

 It also increases energy levels naturally.
 Apart from being an effective migraine reliever, it can also help in absorbing other pain medications better.